What Is The Difference Between A Rafter Square And A Speed Square?

 Both the rafter square and speed square are essential tools for carpentry and can be used for a variety of tasks.
 While they may seem similar at first glance, they have some key differences that make them unique.
 The rafter square is larger and more versatile, while the speed square is smaller and more specialized for quick and accurate measurements and cuts.
 By understanding the differences between the two tools, carpenters can choose the right tool for the job and achieve accurate and precise results.

-You might be interested in: Can You Turn A Circular Saw Into A Miter Saw?
+You might be interested in: What Can You Use As A Guide For A Rip Cut?

 Frequently Asked Questions